Root Canal Treatment

 The aim of root canal treatment is to save a tooth that is infected or at a high risk of becoming infected.

 This may be due to:

-In many cases it is the only treatment option if you want to try and keep a badly damaged tooth.
+In many cases, it is the only treatment option if you want to eliminate your symptoms then try and keep a badly damaged tooth.

-The inside of the tooth is carefully cleaned to remove any infection or bacteria, and is then sealed to ensure it does not become reinfected.
+During the treatment, the inside of the tooth is carefully cleaned to remove any infection or bacteria and is then sealed to ensure it does not become reinfected.
 This process can take between one and three appointments depending on the type of the tooth.